This procedure needs to be taken in conjunction with standard complaints and appeals procedures of University of Chester.

-By ‘complaint’ we understand ‘an expression of specific concern raised by one or more students about the standard of the provision provided by the College, relating both to the service it offers and to student learning opportunities’.
-See further, http://www.oiahe.org.uk/rules-and-the-complaints-process.aspx; http://www.qaa.ac.uk/publications/information-and-guidance/uk-quality-code-for-higher-education-chapter-b9-academic-appeals-and-student-complaints#.VmguIoR3X8s, p.
-4.
+By ‘complaint’ we understand ‘an expression of specific concern raised by one or more students about the standard of the provision provided by the College, in relation both to the service it offers and to student learning opportunities’.
+See further,

-As a Christian institution that takes its commitment to its students very seriously, we are quick to respond to concerns raised by students and expect that, in the large majority of cases, complaints can be dealt with amicably and in a spirit of fellowship and cooperation.
+As a Christian institution that takes its commitment to its students very seriously, we aim to respond quickly to concerns raised by students and expect that, in the large majority of cases, complaints can be dealt with amicably and in a spirit of fellowship and cooperation.

-If concerns remain, then a student may make a formal complaint, in writing, to the Complaints Management Committee (CMC), comprising the Principal, Vice-Principal, Academic Dean and a representative of the Board of Directors, giving as much detail as possible about the issue(s).
-The complaint will be discussed by the CMC, who will contact the student within two weeks of the receipt of the complaint, to discuss the matter further.
-A formal response, outlining proposed action, will be given to the student within two weeks, from the time of that second contact between the CMC and the student.
-Where appropriate the CMC will consult with, and if necessary refer the complaint on to, relevant outside bodies.
+If concerns remain, then a student may make a formal complaint, in writing, to the Senior Leadership Team (SLT), comprising the Principal, Vice-Principal, Academic Dean, Director of Studies, Director of Training and Campus Director, giving as much detail as possible about the issue(s).
+The complaint will be discussed by the SLT, and who will contact the student within two weeks of the receipt of the complaint, to discuss the matter further.
+A formal response, outlining proposed action, will be given to the student within two weeks, from the time of that second contact between the SLT and the student.
+Where appropriate the SLT (or its nominee) will consult with, and if necessary refer the complaint on to, relevant

 Full written records will be kept at each of the formal stages.
 They will be kept confidential.